Arjuno-Welirang

-Mount Arjuno-Welirang is a stratovolcano in the province of East Java on Java, Indonesia.
+Mount Arjuno-Welirang is a stratovolcano in the province of East Java in Java, Indonesia.
 Mount Arjuno-Welirang lies about 50 kilometers (31 mi) south of Surabaya, and 20 kilometers (12 mi) north of Malang.
 It is a twin volcano, with the 'twins' being Arjuno and Welirang.
-There is at least one other stratovolcano in the area, and there are around 10 pyroclastic cones nearby.
+There is at least one other stratovolcano in the area, and around 10 pyroclastic cones nearby.
 They are located in a 6 km line between Arjuno and Welirang.
 The Arjuno-Welirang volcanic complex itself lies in the older two volcanoes, Mount Ringgit to the east and Mount Linting to the south.
 The summit lacks vegetation.
-Fumarolic areas with sulfur deposits are found in several locations on Welirang.
+Fumarolic areas with sulfur deposits are found in several locations in Welirang.

-The name Arjuno is Javanese rendition of Arjuna, a hero in Mahabharata epic, while Welirang is Javanese word for sulfur.
+The name Arjuno is a Javanese rendition of Arjuna, a hero in the Mahabharata epic, while Welirang is the Javanese word for sulfur.